JimmyTran1206/m1-0225-code-solutions/html-relative-links/html-relative-links-quiz-notes.md

 - How do you indicate the relative link to a parent directory?

+  > use double dot `../`

 - How do you indicate the relative link to a child directory?

+  > use single dot `./child-dir/` or no dot `/child-dir/` or just simple state the child directory in the path `child-dir/`

 - How do you indicate the relative link to a grand parent directory?

+  > use two double dots `../../`

 - How do you indicate the relative link to the same directory?
+  > use single dot `./ resource` or simply state the name of the resource in the current directory

 ## Notes